danielaparker/cppnotes/the-notes/sfinae/detection-idiom.md

 int main()
 {
+    // value_type exists, specialization is well-formed, specialization will be selected
     std::cout << "(1) " << has_value_type<std::vector<int>>::value << "\n";

-    std::cout << "(2) " << has_value_type<int>::value << "\n";
+    // specialization is nonviable (SFINAE), primary template will be selected std::cout << "(2) " << has_value_type<int>::value << "\n";
 }
 ```